authlib/joserfc/docs/guide/jwk.rst

 OKPKey
 ------

-An :class:`OKPKey` is an asymmetric key defined in RFC8037_.
+An :class:`OKPKey` is an asymmetric key defined in RFC8037_ CFRG Elliptic Curve Diffie-Hellman (ECDH) and Signatures in JSON Object Signing and Encryption (JOSE).

 .. _RFC8037: https://www.rfc-editor.org/rfc/rfc8037#section-2